+First, the securitization of irregular migration will be unpacked.
+The analytical methodology is discourse analysis of main documents and interviews.
 As seen, dealing with third actors on migration and asylum management has become a paramount concern for the European Union and Member States.
-In order to further develop on this point and to really grasp how the necessity of this cooperation has been gradually built we need to investigate how the matter has been related to security concerns.
-Here, it will be illustrated how migration and asylum have been presented in security terms and for whom (who is securitized or insecuritized).
+In order to further develop on this point and to really grasp how the necessity of this cooperation has been gradually emphasized we need to investigate how the matter has been related to security concerns.